Case Recording

 It is the responsibility of the allocated social worker to ensure that all addresses recorded against a child/young person on LCS are up to date.
 Failure to keep information accurate and up to date is a breach of Data Protection rights and may result in a serious loss of confidentiality if information is sent to an out of date / incorrect address.

-The allocated case worker in LCS and any named case worker in EHM, has overall responsibility for ensuring that electronic recording is accurate, fit for purpose, evidences the work and records the wishes, feelings and views of the child/young person.
+The allocated worker in LCS and any named worker in EHM, has overall responsibility for ensuring that electronic recording is accurate, fit for purpose, evidences the work and records the wishes, feelings and views of the child/young person.
 This includes decision making by panels and or senior managers.

 Supervision: The CS Supervision Policy states that both formal and informal supervision should be recorded in a supervision case note on LCS.
 The supervisor should finalise the case note.
 See Professional Supervision Procedure.
 For group supervision within Family Safeguarding, records should be updated every month.